opentok/OpenTok-PHP-SDK/sample/HelloWorld/README.md

 Now we are ready to configure some routes.
 We only need one GET route for the root path because this application only has one page.
-Inside the route handler, we query the cache to see if we have stored a sessionId previously.
+Inside the route handler, we query the cache to see if we have stored a `sessionId` previously.
 The reason we use a cache in this application is because we want to generate a session only once, no matter how many times the page is loaded, so that all visitors can join the same OpenTok Session.
-In other applications, it would be common to save the sessionId in a database table.
-If the does not have a sessionId stored, like on the first run of the application, we use the stored OpenTok instance to create a Session.
-When we return its sessionId, that will be stored in the cache for later use.
+In other applications, it would be common to save the `sessionId` in a database table.
+If the cache does not have a `sessionId` stored, like on the first run of the application, we use the stored OpenTok instance to create a Session.
+When we return its `sessionId`, that will be stored in the cache for later use.

-NOTE: in order to clear the cache, just delete the cache folder created in your demo app directory.
+**NOTE:** in order to clear the cache, just delete the cache folder created in your demo app directory.

 ```php
 // If a sessionId has already been created, retrieve it from the cache